Qathet Regional District

-The qathet Regional District (Note: The orthography of the indigenous Comox language does not use capital letters.) (/ˈkæθɛt/, qRD) is a regional district in the Canadian province of British Columbia.
+The qathet Regional District (Note: The orthography of the indigenous Comox language does not use capital letters.) (/ˈkɑːθɛt/, qRD) is a regional district in the Canadian province of British Columbia.
 Its only incorporated municipality is the City of Powell River, although it includes a number of unincorporated areas.
 The district encompasses a land area of 5075.33 km2.
 The district was formerly known as the Powell River Regional District.
 Because of frequent confusion between the identical names of Powell River district and city, the district's name was changed in 2018 to qathet, from q̓at̓ᶿɛt, meaning "working together, bringing together" in the ʔayʔaǰuθəm language of the ɬəʔamɩn, k̓ómoks, χʷɛmaɬkʷu, and ƛohos Nations.

 Geography

 The district is bounded by the mainland portion of the Strathcona Regional District to the north, and to the east by the Squamish-Lillooet and Sunshine Coast Regional Districts.
 On the mainland, this includes the area southeast of Powell River to the ferry terminal at Saltery Bay and from Wildwood, northwest of Powell River to Desolation Sound and the terminus of Highway 101 in Lund.
 Lasqueti Island and Texada Island, along with the southernmost Discovery Islands (including Hernando and Savary), are included, as are the largely uninhabited lands to the north and west of this area.